 What’s this Going to Cost Taxpayers?

-How Are Small Businesses Financially Impacted?
+How Will Small Businesses and Residents be Impacted?

 City Council likes to point out that businesses don’t have to change their names, which reveals how little they know about running a small business in a competitive market, and how little they care about the importance of small businesses to the economy.
-For every potential customer who is lost due to confusion, there is a monetary value associated with that.
+For every potential customer who is lost due to confusion, there is a monetary value associated with that loss.
 These costs are cumulative and damaging.
-Local businesses, who create jobs and pay significant taxes to the City, deserve better from their elected officials.
+Local businesses, who create jobs and pay significant taxes to the City, deserve better from their elected representatives.

 HOW CAN YOU HELP?